AurMad/STOCfree/README.md

 Bayesian inference in JAGS can take a lot of time.
 This time increases with the size of the dataset modelled as well as with the number of MCMC iterations.
 One way to overcome this problem is to force covariates in the model based on what is known about the disease.
-In this case, ut is also possible to include informative prior distributions for the coefficients of the logistic regression between tau1 and risk factors.
+In this case, but is also possible to include informative prior distributions for the coefficients of the logistic regression between tau1 and risk factors.